Skip to main content

 Four women and two men standing next to each other with their arms around each other's backs.

-Mesa County Public Health provides information about naloxone, as well overdose prevention and treatment.
-Our agency also helps maintain naloxone kiosks across Mesa County.
+Mesa County Public Health provides resources about naloxone, as well as opioid overdose prevention and treatment options.
+Our agency also manages naloxone kiosks throughout Mesa County.

 What is naloxone?